tjnieradka/Network-Troubleshooting-Foundations/README.md

 # Network Troubleshooting Foundations

-This repository documents hands-on network troubleshooting concepts, tools, and scenarios based on the **OSI model**, with practical examples using **Linux** and **Windows** systems.
+Network Troubleshooting Foundations is a collection of practical networking notes, troubleshooting workflows, and diagnostic command examples developed while refreshing and expanding enterprise networking skills.

-The focus is on **diagnostic thinking, safe investigation techniques, and root-cause analysis**, rather than offensive security or penetration testing.
+The repository focuses on systematic network troubleshooting using standard Windows and Linux tools, packet capture fundamentals, and representative real-world troubleshooting scenarios.
+Rather than serving as a networking reference, the emphasis is on diagnostic methodology, interpreting results, and identifying root causes.

-The material is intended to support learning and demonstration of skills relevant to:
+The material is intended to demonstrate knowledge applicable to the following:

 - Systems Administration
 - Support Engineering
 - Cloud & Infrastructure Support